This page may contain affiliate links. Read my full disclosure here.

-In this article, we will explore what the best autoimmune diet is like the Autoimmune Paleo Protocol, Elimination Provocation, and LEAP MRT Food Sensitivity Testing diets to determine which one is best for bringing immediate relief of symptoms caused by autoimmune and inflammatory conditions.
+Explore what the best autoimmune diet by reviewing the Autoimmune Paleo Protocol and LEAP MRT Food Sensitivity Testing diets to determine which one is best for bringing immediate relief of symptoms caused by autoimmune and inflammatory conditions.

 What is an Autoimmune Diet?